 AMT has been used by the Greenseas project to assist with the development of a global plankton database.
 You can find out more about the project here.

 The UK Met Office

 Laboratoire d'Océanographie de Villefranche

 Oceanographic Autonomous Observations - Interactive map of remOcean Bio-Argo floats

 Green Seas Project

-© AMT 2012.
-AMT is an open ocean in-situ observing system funded by the Natural Environment Research Council National Capability and hosted at Plymouth Marine Laboratory.
+© 2021.
+AMT is an open ocean in-situ observing system funded by the UK Natural Environment Research Council through its National Capability Long-term Single Centre Science Programme, Climate Linked Atlantic Sector Science (grant number NE/R015953/1) and hosted at Plymouth Marine Laboratory.